Ckenen/pygz/README.md

 # Pigz wrapper

-This repository is a wrapper for python to utilize pigz to compress or decompress data in parallel.
+This repository is a wrapper for python to utilize gzip or pigz to compress or decompress data in parallel.

-At first, you should add the path of this repository to your PYTHONPATH, or copy the pigz.py to your site-packages directory.
+For installation:

+    python setup.py install

 For reading: